CoinFundApp/verified-nostr/README.md

 ## How it works

 The Nostr Public Key Verifier uses the NIP-05 protocol to verify the association between your public key and your NIP-05 address.
-When you enter your information into the verification form, the service generates a unique verification request that includes your NIP-05 address and public key.
+When you enter your information into the NIP-05 field of a Nostr client (such as Damus or Snort), the service generates a unique verification request that includes your NIP-05 address and public key.

-The service then sends this verification request to the Nostr network, which uses its distributed ledger to confirm that your public key is correctly associated with your NIP-05 address.
-If the verification is successful, your account will be verified.
+The service then sends this verification request to the Nostr network, which uses its distributed ledger to confirm that your public key is correctly associated with your @verfieid-nostr.com NIP-05 address.
+If the verification is successful, your account will show as verified.

 ## Security and privacy

 The Nostr Public Key Verifier is designed with security and privacy in mind.
-The service uses HTTPS to encrypt all communication between your browser and the server, ensuring that your data is protected in transit.
-The service does not store any of your personal information or public key on the server, and all data is deleted from the server after the verification is complete.
+The service uses HTTPS to encrypt all communication between your browser and our server, ensuring that your data is protected in transit.
+The service does not store your private key on the server.

 ## Disclaimer